0HMaxim/cinema-app/README.md

 # Cinema App

 Web app for booking cinema tickets online.
-Connected to world movie API with search by title and filtering.
+Connected to world TMDB movie API with search by title and filtering.

 ## Features
 - Browse movies in cinemas and beyond